-Fourth, Sikorski advised the 1986 Breckenridge High School graduates to come back home often, for he had learnt that when we face the toughest times in life, we have to get to our roots and remember our fundamentals.
-He mentioned that he was lucky to have parents who had taught him to work hard and care deeply; to suspect people on the make and still respect those who just can't make it.
+Fourth that they go to home often, for he had learnt that when we face the toughest times in life, we have to get to our roots and remember our fundamentals.
+He seemed to have had a nurturing home because he said that his parents had taught him to work hard and care deeply, to suspect people on the make and still respect those who just can't make it.

-Fifth, he advised them to trust their instincts.
-Since instincts come from fundamentals, he encouraged them to develop good ones and depend on them.
-He added that sometimes, their instincts would be all they'd have to tell them they were moving in the right direction when everyone else told them they were going crazy.
+Fifth that they trust their instincts.
+Because instincts come from fundamentals, he encouraged them to develop good ones and depend on them.
+He added that sometimes their instincts would be all they'd have to tell them they were moving in the right direction when everyone else told them they were going crazy.

-He informed the high school graduates that if justice was finally to be gained for the oppressed, it would be because their generation would give them people like Martin Luther King who faced guns and police dogs because he believed injustice anywhere is a threat to justice everywhere.
+Sikorski informed the high school graduates that if justice was finally to be gained for the oppressed, it would be because their generation would give the world people like Martin Luther King who faced guns and police dogs because he believed injustice anywhere is a threat to justice everywhere.

 If the hungry were to be fed, it would be because their generation gave the world people as committed as Harry Chapin who gave the last years of his short life, not to the riches he could gain for himself as a singer, but to raising millions of dollars to help feed the hungry.

-Before concluding his speech, Sikorski enlightened the high school graduates that as they sought their ways for themselves and for America, they had the tools needed to overcome world wars, great depressions and terrible natural disasters:
+Sikorski went on to tell the high school graduates that as they sought their way for themselves and for America, they had the following tools needed to overcome world wars, great depressions and terrible natural disasters:

 - the values of a just society